postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 Workspaces, collections, and APIs in the Private API Network are visible to logged-in users who are on your Postman team.
 Users who aren't on your team can't find or access these resources.

-> As a quality control measure, Enterprise teams can turn on an [optional approval process workflow](#using-the-approval-process-workflow) in which only designated users with the [API Network Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add workspaces, collections, and APIs to the Private API Network.
+> As a quality control measure, your team can turn on an [optional approval process workflow](#using-the-approval-process-workflow).
+The approval workflow ensures that only designated users with the [API Network Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add elements to your Private API Network.
 If your team doesn't use the optional approval process workflow, any user who has an Editor role for a workspace, collection, or API can [add it to the Private API Network](#adding-elements-to-the-private-api-network).

 <img alt="Private API Network overview" src="https://assets.postman.com/postman-docs/private-api-network-overview-v9.jpg" width="1400px"/>